Author Bio: Dr. Sanusi Umar MD is the author of this article.

 Steps for selecting a good FUE doctor:

 - Do research.
 Make sure a potential doctor comes with verifiable recommendations and testimonials.
-A prepared doctor will offer a patient case histories, including actual photos or videos of previous patients, and their surgical outcomes.
+A prepared doctor will offer a patient case history, including actual photos or videos of previous patients, and their surgical outcomes.

 - Understand the procedure.
 What are the goals?
 How will a doctor and patient achieve those goals?
 Where will the new hair come from, just the head or the entire body?
 What does the doctor plan to achieve satisfying results?
 Each patient should seek out answers to these questions before agreeing to any surgical procedure.